On the existence of Ulanowicz's optimal structural resilience in complex networks: Introduction

-This study provides a unified theoretical framework for understanding how entropy optimization governs robustness across different scales.
-The remainder of this paper is organized as follows: Section~\ref{Section_Definitions} formalizes the definitions of efficiency, redundancy, and structural resilience.
-Section~\ref{Section_Results} presents the analysis of the general $N_\mathcal{V}$-node symmetric model, including the proofs of the existence theorems and asymptotic scaling laws.
-Finally, Section~\ref{Section_Conclusion} discusses the implications of these findings for the design and control of robust complex systems.
+The remainder of this paper is organized as follows.
+Section~\ref{Section_Definitions} formalizes the definitions of efficiency, redundancy, and structural resilience.
+Section~\ref{Section_Existence} presents the proofs of the existence theorems, while Section~\ref{Section_Results} analyzes the $N_\mathcal{V}$-node symmetric model, including its asymptotic scaling laws.
+Finally, Section~\ref{Section_Conclusion} concludes and discusses the limitations.